 Schnitz und Knepp is quintessential Pennsylvania Dutch; an old recipe, the name translates to “Apples and Buttons”.
 The dish consists of schnitz (dried apples), ham, and knepp (the dumplings or “buttons”).
 It gets its “sweet/sour” flavor from the tart apples and the brown sugar in the broth.
-Not difficult to prepare, it does take some time due to the cooking of the ham piece and the soaking of the dried apples, but both those steps can occur mostly simultaneously.
+Not difficult to prepare, it does take some time due to the cooking of the ham piece and the soaking of the dried apples, but both those steps can occur fairly simultaneously.

 Cool weather season is a great time to make this dish, but it is certainly enjoyable year round!
 If you do not want to make dumplings from scratch, you could use a baking mix and make the dumplings using the recipe on the box.
 I encourage you to make the scratch version though.